 - Always use Infested Drop when it is available to deal damage safely and provide vision.
-Infested Drop can also be used to tank Mercenary Camps, drain ammo from enemy structures, and interrupt channeling of objectives (like Tributes on Cursed Hollow).
+Infested Drop can also be used to tank Mercenary Camps and interrupt channeling of objectives (like Tributes on Cursed Hollow).

 - Do not try to force Devouring Maw and instead wait for enemies to come into range.

 - Place Nydus Worms provided by Nydus Network in spots clear of heavy foot-traffic as to prevent them from being immediately destroyed.

 - Always use all available Creep Tumors.
 Place them inside bushes and at other out-of-the-way locations to prevent the enemy from accidentally destroying them with AoE abilities.

 - Charges: 3

 Lay a Creep Tumor that generates Creep.
 While on Creep, Zagara gains 20% additional attack range and both Zagara and her summons move 20% faster.
 Tumors last 240 seconds and reveal the surrounding area while active.